bayesways/smc2/README.md

 ### On Fabian

 Use the environment `pystan-dev`.
 To update the environment run `conda env update --file env_fabian.yml`.
-The environment should work with the latest anaconda edition.
-If it doesn't try to explicitly define it
+The environment works with the anaconda3/5.3.0.
+If it's not loaded by default you need to:

 1. Remove `apps/anaconda3/5.0.0`
 2. Activate `apps/anaconda3/5.3.0`